jeffwarnica/rhc-miq-quickstart/TESTING_NOTES-RHPDS.md

 "Generic VM From Env and OS" and "Generic VM From Template" should work.
 Or produce nice log messages telling you in English what messed up.

+## Things to note, play with, and test

+### settings:
+* list_template_guid_match_tags: see comment there
+* template_match_methods: only the one is implemented, but take not it can be overridden

+### build_vm_provision_request

+Note the the VLAN lookup logic.
+If setting network_lookup_strategy: 'manualbytag', using tags, build a new settings key, and lookup from that a literal value.

+Maybe implement a new VlanHelper.

+Note the template matching logic.
+By GUID or Name is as expected, but the chain mechanism is new, with align_tags being implemented.

+Maybe implement a new TemplateHelpers

+### Placement

+The placement critera and order are now configured in settings.rb.

+infra_best_fit_with_scope has merged the RHV and VMWare logic.
+It doesn't explode, but not tested under a loaded system; VMs end up somewhere.